Chart Color Schemes

 Health performance in Bethania - Waterford is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Bethania-Waterford faces significant health challenges, with various conditions affecting both younger and older residents.
-Only approximately 46% of its total population (~6,076 people) have private health cover, compared to Greater Brisbane's 50.0% and the national average of 55.3%.
-The most prevalent medical conditions are arthritis and mental health issues, affecting 10.2% and 10.2% of residents respectively.
+Approximately 46% of the area's total population (~6076 people) has private health cover, compared to Greater Brisbane's 50.0% and the national average of 55.3%.
+The most prevalent medical conditions are arthritis and mental health issues, impacting 10.2% and 10.2% of residents respectively.

-Conversely, 60.1% report having no medical ailments, compared to Greater Brisbane's 66.8%.
-The area has a higher proportion of seniors aged 65 and over at 22.8% (2,997 people), compared to Greater Brisbane's 16.7%.
-Health outcomes among seniors generally align with the broader population's health profile.
+Conversely, 60.1% of residents report having no medical ailments, compared to Greater Brisbane's 66.8%.
+As of the latest data (2021), 22.8% of Bethania-Waterford's population is aged 65 and over (2997 people), higher than Greater Brisbane's 16.7%.
+Health outcomes among seniors generally align with those of the broader population.

 Frequently Asked Questions - Health